ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

-In Table~\ref{numofhopandalpha}, we present the models' performances with different hyperparameters, especially the number of hops and the weight of \emph{the grandmother cells}.
-The number of hops controls that apply how many parameter-sharing GAT layers in the reasoning graph.
-In \WikiHop, we obtain the highest accuracy (66.5\%) when we stack the graph with 5 layers, and the model with 3 or 4 GAT layers has poorer performance (57.8\% or 58.5\% respectively).
-Besides, when the number of hops is 6, the accuracy drops 2.3\% compared with the best performance.
-Furthermore, as the final predeciton formula illustrated in \cref{eqa:gamma}, $\gamma$ coordinates the mention nodes and the candidate nodes (\emph{the grandmother cells}), we present the models' performances with different $\gamma$ settings in Table~\ref{numofhopandalpha}.
-The best performance appears when $\gamma$ is set to $1$, however, if we give it too much weight, \ie $\gamma=1.5$, the accuracy decreases by 7.4\% which is even worse than when we set $\gamma$ to $0$ (59.7\%).
-In \MedHop, we observe the similar phenomena with different hyperparameter settings.
-When the number of hop is 5 and $\gamma$ is $1$, the model presents the best performance at about 48.2\%.
-We suspect that when we stack a few of GAT layers, the nodes' messages could not pass sufficiently among the reasoning graph, otherwise, when stack too many GAT layers, the graph oversmoothing problem would lead to the accuracy drop.
-We also empirically consider that the models with higher $\gamma$ may lose semantic information from context and lead to the prediction accuracy dropping, which also fits \emph{the grandmother cells} theory that before the final predicting determination, a huge background network calculation should be done implicitly.
+Furthermore, as the final prediction illustrated in Equation (\ref{eqa:gamma}), $\gamma$ coordinates the mention nodes and the candidate nodes \emph{grandmother cells}; we present the model performances with different $\gamma$ settings in Table~\ref{numofhopandalpha}.
+The best performance was with $\gamma$ set to $1$.
+However, if we gave it too much weight, that is $\gamma=1.5$, the accuracy decreased by 7.4\%, which is even worse than when we set $\gamma$ to $0$ (59.7\%), which convinces us that we should not ignore the effect of much larger networks behind \emph{grandmother cells}.
+We observed similar phenomena with different hyperparameter settings On \MedHop.
+When the number of hops was 5, and $\gamma$ is $1$, the model performed best at approximately 48.2\%.
+We suspect that when a few GAT layers are stacked, the messages of nodes cannot pass sufficiently among the reasoning graph.
+When too many GAT layers are stacked, the graph over-smoothing problem leads to a drop in accuracy.
+We also empirically observed that models with higher $\gamma$ may lose semantic information from context resulting in reduced prediction accuracy, which also fits the concept of \emph{grandmother cells} that before the final predicting determination, a huge background network calculation should be done implicitly.